DataBiosphere/terra-landing-zone-service/README.md

 ### Error handling and retrying

 Each step is responsible for error handling.
-Usually in case a step is responsible for creation of just one resource (recommended) there is no need to add additional error handling.
-But this can be changed depending on complexity/requirements.
-Base step from which all steps are inherited contains some common error handling as well.
+In the case that a step is responsible for creation of just one resource (recommended) there is usually no need to add additional error handling, but this can be changed depending on complexity/requirements.
+The base step from which all steps are inherited contains some common error handling as well;
-For instance base class handles situation when resource already exist.
+for instance, the base class handles the situation when the resource already exists.

 ## Landing Zone Manager